lucy924/ThesisCode/README.md

-# ThesisCode
+# Thesis Code
-Repository for all code referenced in my PhD thesis.
+Repository for code referenced in my PhD thesis.

 ## BEBIC Differential Modification Analysis (Chapter 3)
 Some files here are example files for the SW780 test of Adenine outside of the AGG context.
 All other tests were performed similarly but with the relevant names and base references changed.
+The code is presented here in a manner easy to follow, with little repetition or messy development, however raw code for all Chapter 3 analyses is available [here](https://github.com/lucy924/BEBIC_DifferentialMethylation) if you wish to view it.
-Many jupyter notebooks contain both python and R code.
+Please note that many jupyter notebooks contain both python and R code.
+DMP = Differential Modification Position
+DMR = Differential Modification Region

 **Naming**
-In this repository you will find code referencing slightly different than it appears in the thesis.
+In this repository you will find code referencing samples slightly differently than it appears in the thesis.
 * Cell line B and Cell line C refer to SW780 and RT4 respectively.
 * B3 and C3 refer to Donor 1 from SW780 and RT4 experiments.
 * B4 to Donor 2 (there is no data from Donor 2 in RT4 experiments)
-* B5 and C5 to Donor 3
+* B5 and C5 refer to Donor 3
-* B6 and C6 to Donor 4
+* B6 and C6 refer to Donor 4

-## Karyotyping
+### Karyotyping
 * The ACE package documentation can be found here: https://github.com/tgac-vumc/ACE
 * `get_karyotype_text.py` is a script to help obtain the correct karyotyping terminology from ACE output.
 * The predicted chromosomal modal number used as input to the ACE program was 4N.